 Seventh-grader Isabella Oleschuk was reported missing Sunday morning.

+A vigil was planned Monday night to pray for Isabella.
 The Rev. Tod King, a pastor at the Orange Congregational Church, said Isabella is "a delightful child" who is quiet and bright and loves animals and nature.

 Gagne said the two-day search has involved dogs as well as an FBI helicopter and an airplane.
 Crews also have searched the woods behind the girl's house.